Total abdominal colectomyIleorectal anastomosis; Subtotal colectomy

 After the Procedure

 You will be in the hospital for 3 to 7 days.
 By the second day, you will probably be able to drink clear liquids.
-Your doctor or nurse will slowly add thicker fluids and then soft foods as your bowel begins to work again.
+You will slowly be able to add thicker fluids and then soft foods to your diet as your bowels begin to work again.